erajasekar/lmes-feedback/PITCHME.md

-## How LMES can help create scientists and entrepreneurs?
+## How LMES can help create Scientists and Entrepreneurs?

 ---